jailbirt/theeye-docs/docs/core-concepts/tasks/taskNotifications.md

 [![theeye.io](../../images/logo-theeye-theOeye-logo2.png)](https://theeye.io/en/index.html)

-## How to work with task and notifications.
+## How to work with tasks and notifications.

 The toolkit allows you to streamline the flow of notifications and trigger them.

 The notifications can have different origins:

-- A task by script, you can send your output parameters, as an input in a notification task.
+- A script task, you can send your output parameters as input for a notification task.

-- A task by input, allows an operator to load the parameters of the msg that will receive the notification task.
+- An input task, allows an operator to load the parameters of the msg that will receive the notification task.

-- A notification can be part of workflows
+- A notification can be part of a workflow.

-- Workflows allows to send customized notifications with dynamicazlly generated content.

 *If you need assistance, contact us*